grupo-san-cristobal/angular-google-maps/README.md

 ---

+## Versions

+Our convention is that the major number of the version of the package corresponds with the Angular version so

+v14.x.x is recomended for Angular 14
+v15.x.x is recomended for Angular 15
+and so on

+--

 ## Playing with AGM (Angular Google Maps)

 If you just want to play with AGM and don't want to set up a full project, you can use the following Plunker.
 It has all the dependencies to play with Angular, Typescript and of course `AGM`: